OrangeSpyderMan/inkplate10-weather-cal/README.md

 ## Background

-I was looking for a weather station for my home.
-I googled a few projects, and came across [Chris Twomey's Inkplate Weather Calendar](https://github.com/chrisjtwomey/inkplate10-weather-cal).
-This is a fork of that project, as I wanted to make some changes, and particularly I wasn't too bothered about having long battery life, and wanted to run the server side as a docker container on a small SBC type system that would run all the time to allow more frequent updates.
-I made a few other tweaks, but it's broadly Chris' work.
+I was looking for a weather station for my home and came across [Chris Twomey's Inkplate Weather Calendar](https://github.com/chrisjtwomey/inkplate10-weather-cal).
+This is a fork of that project.
+The main differences are a stronger focus on Docker-based server deployment, more frequent updates, and a few display and firmware tweaks, but the original concept is Chris' work.

 ## How it Works

-Both a server and client and required.
-The main workload is in the server which allows the client to save power by not generating the image itself.
-The client can also be placed where it has access to your WiFi network.
+Both a server and client are required.
+The main workload is on the server, which allows the client to save power by not generating the image itself.
+The client only needs WiFi access to the server-hosted PNG.

 <img src=https://github.com/chrisjtwomey/inkplate10-weather-cal/assets/5797356/ff903fe3-4576-41d1-92b5-3a374242759a width=800 />